welpdev/batchoperation-bundle/src/Resources/doc/explanation.md

 ## Configure consumers/producers queue

-We automatically create a couple of producers/consumers for each actions of a manage_entity. if you take this example
+We automatically create a pair of producers/consumers for each actions of a manage_entity. if you take this example

 ```yaml
     manage_entities: #Batchable entity